String of Turtles Complete Care Guide - What no-one tells you (and how not to kill them)

 I'm not super exact about the hours of light each day, plus I try not to helicopter parent my Turtles and let the Grow Pod do the nurturing.
 I mist about daily when they're babies in the pod, just when I notice the water droplets on the dome have evaporated.

-Despite being relatively slow growers (at first anyway, then I find they take off once settled and have a little growth underway), fertiliser does make a difference (I've tried with and without).
-I find mine gave me bigger leaves and faster growth since I've started to feed them.
+Despite being relatively slow growers (at first anyway, then I find they take off once settled in and have a little growth underway), fertiliser does make a difference (I've tried with and without).
+I find mine gave me bigger leaves, faster growth and better variegation since I've started to feed them.
 But if you do feed - as it's not a must - keep it light!

-I haven't found turtles to be heavy feeders, but being in a very free-draining, mainly inorganic soil mix, they still need to be fed.
-Especially if you want faster growth and bigger leaves.
-Some feed nothing, some just use growth boosters, do what works best for you and your turtles.
+I haven't found turtles to be heavy feeders, but being in a very free-draining, mainly inorganic soil mix, they still need to be fed as good turtle substrate won't retain a lot of nutrients.

 Super easy.
 They might not be the speediest, but they root well from a simple stem cutting.
 Cut off a healthy stem with a few leaves on it so you have a viable node or two along the stem.
 Personally I'd keep to at least 4 or 5 leaves, but I have seen people have success with just 2 leaves (I haven't tried so few leaves myself to comment, but wouldn't recommend it myself).

 They can root in that same fine soil mix their mumma plant is in, or in water, or you could try sphagnum moss (I prefer to root cuttings in a fine, free draining soil mix and pop it in a Grow Pod).
-The last cutting I propagated I soaked in Groconut too for a boost of growth hormones.
+CCS is a fertiliser made for cuttings that includes calcium and is free of urea.

 I find they root well if pinned down gently, so the stem's in contact with the substrate (I use paper clips but you can use those green plant twist ties shaped into a little 'U' to make a plant pin too).

 Take my word for this - grab a spoon!
 Be gentle.
 Those leaves are delicate.
-I scoop them out and gently place them in their new pot.
+For little turtles, I scoop them out with a big spoon and gently place them in their new pot.
 Job done.
 For bigger turtles, I flip them leaf-side down, on to my palm, and gently flip them back on to the new substrate.
 The flip method is faster and less fiddly, but you may lose a few leaves.
 A post-repot water with CCS will help roots recover.

 I am turtle obsessed and may get over my addiction soon, but in the meantime if you're new to turtles or having any worries, I hope this guide helped.
 My first String of Turtles cost about $150 and I almost killed them.
 I'm so please the price has come down and they're more readily available.
-Please do give it a share if it did.
+Please do give it a share if this helped you.
 I love the idea that my trials and tribulations will help others.